 Dr. Byrd was an Analytical and Inorganic Chemistry professor with a specialization in kinetics.
 He dedicated 17 of his years at Stan State as department chair and received the Professor of the Year honor in 1995.
 He attended Wright Junior College, where he discovered his passion for science.
 He then earned a Bachelor’s Degree from Roosevelt University in 1966 and his doctorate in Analytical Chemistry from the University of Chicago in 1970.
 In 1974, after a postdoc at the University of Southern California and teaching for a year at Harvey Mudd College, Dr. Byrd joined the Chemistry Department faculty at California State University Stanislaus (CSUS), where he taught until retiring in 2009.

 Dr. Byrd performed chemistry “magic” shows for decades at Central Valley public schools, sharing his love of learning and science.
 In addition, his scholarly research was published in national and international journals and he was recognized for his work in training K-12 teachers and improving science education.

-Dr. Byrd is survived by his wife of 54 years, Barbara, and their children, Gabrielle, Danica and Graeme; six grandchildren, Matigan and Tate Williams; Benjamin, Alexandra and Jonathan Hughes; and Roen Byrd; and many close friends from around the world whom they met on their travels.
-The family requests donations be made to the Dr. James E. Byrd Memorial Scholarship at California State University Stanislaus (CSU Stanislaus Foundation, CSUS, ATTN: Gifts & Records, One University Circle MSR 300, Turlock, CA 95382 - “In Memory of Dr. James E. Byrd” OR www.csustan.edu/giving#cos (College of Science)).
+Dr. Byrd is survived by his wife of 54 years, Barbara, and their children, Gabrielle, Danica, and Graeme; six grandchildren, Matigan and Tate Williams; Benjamin, Alexandra, and Jonathan Hughes; and Roen Byrd; and many close friends from around the world whom they met on their travels.
+The family requests donations are made to the Dr. James E. Byrd Memorial Scholarship at California State University Stanislaus (CSU Stanislaus Foundation, CSUS, ATTN: Gifts & Records, One University Circle MSR 300, Turlock, CA 95382 - “In Memory of Dr. James E. Byrd” OR (College of Science)).